DFraserStratos/audio-volume-manager/README.md

 ## Customization

-To add more devices to monitor, edit the `targetDevices` array in `VolumeManager.swift`:
+To add more devices to monitor, edit the `targetDevices` array in `VolumeManager/AppDelegate.swift`:

 ```swift
 var targetDevices = ["AirPods", "Zone Vibe", "Your Device Name"]